God can work through other professed Christians who are not of the same faith community to accomplish His purposes.

 Hagar and Ishmael in the Rest of Genesis

 Genesis 21:8–21.
 God has provided a clarification—that Isaac is to be the child of promise, but Isaac must grow up to take that place in the household.
-In the ancient Near East, there was a party for a child who reached the age at which it could be weaned, typically at the age of three.
+In the Ancient Near East, there was a party for a child who reached the age at which it could be weaned, typically at age 3.
 Once children were weaned, they had a better chance of survival, and thus the context of the feast indicates that Abraham’s reliance on Ishmael to be the heir who would carry on the family line is greatly reduced.

 The issue of Ishmael’s rights of inheritance are made explicit in this passage.
 Sarah does not consider Ishmael to be her legal son despite the original impetus that appeared in Genesis 16:2.
 This again raises the issue that has previously been considered in theory.
 In the Mesopotamian legal codes, the child of a slave could claim a portion of the inheritance unless the father was the one who emancipated the slave mother and thus made the inheritance claim void.